 1) Issue: We need to adapt the non-participation language in the Distance Education Attendance and Non-Participation Policy section on p.
 23 of the 2012-13 Catalog for use in all of our classes, including face-to-face, to make our class attendance and participation policies uniform across all modes of instruction.
 The adapted language will be added to the Attendance Policies of the catalog (currently, p.
 22 of the 2012-13 Catalog).

 2) Rationale: The rigor of a course is not supposed to be dependent on the modality of instruction, including the participation level expected of students.
-[Background: The need to explicitly state the non-participation policy in the distance education courses was originally a result of the tightening of federal financial aid guidelines for what constituted active attendance in distance education courses—students at some colleges were signing up for a number of online courses simply to get federal financial aid money and not in the classes.
-Bakersfield College needed to state its participation policy for distance education courses to meet federal financial aid requirements and to make it clear to regulatorshe policy was stated in a separate distance education sub-section of the Attendance Policies section of the catalog.]
+[Background: The need to explicitly state the non-participation policy in the distance education courses was originally a result of the tightening of federal financial aid guidelines for what constituted active attendance in distance education courses—students at some colleges were signing up for a number of online courses simply to get federal financial aid money and not participating in the classes.
+Bakersfield College needed to state its participation policy for distance education courses to meet federal financial aid requirements and to make it clear to regulators.
+The policy was stated in a separate distance education sub-section of the Attendance Policies section of the catalog.]

-In whatever mode of instruction, the students who succeed are those who do more than just “show up”; the ones who succeed in college-level courses are those who are active participants in the course—engaging in class discussionsdoing homework assignments.
+In whatever mode of instruction, the students who succeed are those who do more than just “show up”; the ones who succeed in college-level courses are those who are active participants in the course—for example, engaging in class discussions and doing homework assignments.
 We need to make it clear to face-to-face faculty that they can adopt the distance education non-participation policies for their classes and we need to make it clear to college students what it takes to succeed in college.
-Title V also makes it clear that the rigor of college-level courses be such that for each hour spent inside the classroom, a student will spend at least two hours of academic work outside of the classroom studying, doing homework assignments or other course assignments.*
+Title V also makes it clear that the rigor of college-level courses must be such that for each hour spent inside the classroom, a student will spend at least two hours of academic work outside of the classroom studying, doing homework assignments or other course assignments in order to earn a C.*

-Title § 55002.
+Title 5 § 55002.
 Standards and Criteria for Courses. (a) Degree-Applicable Credit Course.
 (2) Standards for Approval.
 (B) Units.
 The course grants units of credit based upon a relationship specified by the governing board between the number of units assigned to the course and the number of lecture and/or laboratory hours or performance criteria specified in the course outline.
 The course also requires a minimum of three hours of student work per week, including class time for each unit of credit, prorated for short-term, extended term, laboratory and/or activity courses.